webtorrent/webtorrent-desktop/README.md

 For example, we track how well the play button works.
 How often does it succeed?
 Time out?
 Show a missing codec error?

-The app never sends any personally identifying information, nor does it track which torrents you add.
+The app never sends any personally identifying information, nor track which torrents you add.

 ## License